Max Zendejas

-Maximmillian Javier Zendejas (born September 2, 1963) is a Mexican former placekicker in the National Football League (NFL) for the Washington Redskins and Green Bay Packers.
+Maximmillian Javier Zendejas (born September 2, 1963) is a Mexican former professional American football placekicker in the National Football League (NFL) for the Washington Redskins and Green Bay Packers.
 He played college football at the University of Arizona.

-Early years
+Early life

 Zendejas, was born in Curimeo, Mexico as one of nine children.
 His parents moved the family to Chino, California when he was 6 years old.
 Soccer was the main sport for the Zendejas family.

 He attended Don Antonio Lugo High School, where he followed his older brother Luis footsteps, playing both football and soccer.
 He did not begin to play football until his senior year, because he wanted to wait for Luis to graduate.
 That season, he made 4 field goals of over 50 yards.

 College career

 Zendejas accepted a football scholarship from the University of Arizona where he became a four-year starter.
-As a freshman in 1982, he made a 48-yard field goal with 6 seconds remaining in a 16-13 win over then No. 9 University of Notre Dame in South Bend, Indiana.
-The next year, he kicked a 45-yard field with 3 seconds left to beat Arizona State University 18-17 in Tempe, Arizona.
+As a freshman in 1982, he made a 48-yard field goal with 6 seconds remaining in a 16–13 win over then No. 9 University of Notre Dame in South Bend, Indiana.
+The next year, he kicked a 45-yard field with 3 seconds left to beat Arizona State University 18–17 in Tempe, Arizona.

 In 1985, he was chosen as the team's most valuable player when he led the conference with 22 field goals and was second with 89 points (behind John Lee).
 He was also the Sun Bowl MVP and received honorable-mention All-American honors.

 Zendejas graduated after breaking almost every kicking record in school history, including career field goals (79), career points (360), career field goal percentage (.738), consecutive field goals made (11), season field goals (22) and career field goals over 50 yards (13).
 He finished tied for third on the NCAA career field goal list (77), fourth on the career scoring list (360) and tied the record for consecutive games with a field goal (18).
 Some of his most impressive statistics were that with the game on the line he made 5-of-6 field goals and his field goal percentage from 50 yards or more was 61% (14-of-23).

 In 1999, he was inducted into the University of Arizona Sports Hall of Fame.

 Professional career

 Dallas Cowboys

-Zendejas was selected by the Dallas Cowboys in the fourth round (100th overall) of the 1986 NFL Draft.
+Zendejas was selected by the Dallas Cowboys in the fourth round (100th overall) of the 1986 NFL draft.
 It is the highest position where Dallas has ever drafted a placekicker, because at the time the team was concerned about Rafael Septien's recurring back problems.
-A healthy Septien won the preseason competition and Zendejas was waived on September first.
+A healthy Septien won the preseason competition and Zendejas was waived on September 1.